aws-samples/aws-appsync-calorie-tracker-workshop/3_APPSYNC/README.md

 ---
 #### Add Amazon DynamoDB (user-table) as Event Source for `add-new-user-bmi` Lambda

+When a new user signup, the app captured their height and weight.
+Using this, we need calculate their BMI which will be used later to provide diet suggestions.

+In this step, we will setup configure Amazon DynamoDB as an event source to `add-new-user-bmi` Lambda function.

+- Go to AWS Lambda console.
+- Click `add-new-user-bmi` function.
+- Under `triggers` in the left pane, select `DynamoDB`
+- Select `DynamoDB` in the center pane, scroll down to `Configure trigger` section
   ![BMI Lambda](../images/image-add-bmi-lambda.png)
+- Select `caltrack_user_table` as DynamoDB Table
+- Leave the batch size as default
+- Starting position as `Latest`
+- Ensure `Enable trigger` is checked and click `Add`
   ![BMI Lambda](../images/image-configure-trigger.png)

+You have successfully configured DynamoDB as an event source for the Lambda function.

 ---

 ## Summary
+Congratulations.
 You have successfully created DynamoDB tables, Lambda function and AWS AppSync GraphQL backend.

 AppSync is setup to use DynamoDB tables as data sources to persist user information.